efwoods/Hiring-Committee-Simulation/README.md

 - [Candidate Rankings Per Team Member & Final Grouped Average Ranking Given the Sum of 360 Simulated Peer-Scoring Weights and the Normalized Weighted Rankings of the Group](./Weighted%20Buckets%20-%20Weighted_Totals_And_Rankings.csv)
 - [Linear Model Employee Training Data](https://www.kaggle.com/datasets/arashnic/hr-ana?select=train.csv)
 - [Linear Model Employee Test Data](Weighted%20Buckets%20-%20Employee_data.csv)

+My performance during this Leadership & People Analytics course earned a nomination for distinction from the teaching team based upon the extent to which I:
+- Demonstrated a superior level of mastery of course content
+- Made exemplary efforts in engagement and participation throughout the program
+- Upheld and championed Community Values